graphile/crystal/utils/website/graphile-config/preset.md

 If the following are true:

-1. You provide two presets - PresetA and PresetB - to a library.
+1. A preset extends two other presets - PresetA and PresetB.
 2. Both PresetA and PresetB `extends` the same underlying preset - PresetBASE.
 3. Both PresetA and PresetB apply some overrides to options set in PresetBASE.